 Main Character List

-Ryan Haddox, a ballplayer cut in the mold of the ballplayers of old, is a minor league pitcher for the Frankfort Panthers.
+Ryan Haddox, a minor league pitcher for the Lockhart Panthers

-Having a young wife and a newborn son, the chance to make it to the Major Leagues is a dream on a time clock.
+The chance to make it to the Major Leagues is a dream on a time clock.
+Ryan has been pursuing that dream for six years and believes that he is on threshold of accomplishing his goal.

-Getting older and running out of time, one pitch brings him face to face with a grim quandary.
+Ryan and Stephanie have been together for five years and have a newborn son.
+Getting older and running out of time, one pitch brings Ryan face to face with a grim quandary.

 His arm hurts.

-Ryan must decide whether to stop pitching and allow his arm to heal, or keep on pitching and risk causing permanent damage to his arm.
+Ryan must decide whether to stop pitching and allow his arm to heal, thereby sacrificing another season, or keep on pitching and risk causing permanent damage to his arm.

 The clock is ticking.